puzzlet/WikiAtlas_scripts/README.md

 Dimension of the output can be changed :

-    make topo/ch-cantons.json WIDTH=2000 HEIGHT=1000
+    make -f master.makefile WIDTH=1200     # mapping default demo area.

 **Parameters:**

-* `WIDTH=`...  : width of the final SVG and associated bitmaps (tif, png).
+* `WIDTH=`... (in px, default: 1200) : width of the final SVG and associated bitmaps (tif, png).
 The EIGHT is calculated from WNES values and the WIDTH.

-Make sure you run `make clean` if you've generated files before because `make` won't overwrite them if they already exist.

 ### Reproject to Spherical Coordinates